Christmas time is right around the corner. Are you ready?

 We all know Christmas isn’t about receiving but what you can give to others.
 We should all try to help each other throughout the entire year, but especially at Christmas time.

 It can be hard for people who don’t have the extra cash to spend on expensive gifts.
-If you’re actually in need and have no way to provide any sort of Christmas for your children, consider reaching out for help in your community.
+If you’re in need and have no way to provide any sort of Christmas for your children, consider reaching out for help in your community.

 Keep in mind, some of these organizations may have income requirements, and you must meet their deadline to apply for help.